chrisjcorbin/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+Closure is due to name being defined a second time but "closed off" due to the calling of the function twice.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The name shown which is Dan is always the same.
+The number shown next to Dan will change most of the time as it is randomized.

 c.
 What is the lexical scope of `newRoll`?

+newRoll is able to be accessed from within its parent and child functions.
+However, not accessible outside.

 ### Task 2c - Exit Ticket